carettadev/wtw-test/WebApplication1/ClientApp/README.md

   - Needs more validation on inputs and better user error messages
   - Needs warning dialog on delete to confirm action with user
   - better error logging required. just logging to console at the moment
+  - Was going to use NgRx but thought it overkill for this
+  - Could write more unit tests but ran out of time
+  - Had many issues with getting e2e tests working due to npm/node/package version clashses.
+Should be OK now.
+  - protractor tests should be against mocks. disabled CORS on server side to get around this